-Strategic Goal 2: Improve understanding of the connections between environmental and human health to benefit both.
+Strategic Goal 2: Improve understanding of the connections between the environment and human health and wellbeing to benefit each.
 Texas OneGulf recognizes that humans and the environment are intrinsically linked and that the health of the Gulf and the health of people around it are dependent upon one another.
-Therefore we will focus on making explicit connections between environmental health and human health.
-This includes the impacts that environmental quality have on human health - including mental health - at individual and community levels.
+Therefore, we will focus on making explicit connections between environmental health and human health and well-being.
+This includes the impacts that environmental quality have on human health and well-being - including mental health - at individual and community levels.
 Each of these connections affects community resilience and the overall ability of the Gulf coast to thrive well into the future.
 Better understanding of these connections will support a more holistic view of the Gulf and its importance to Gulf communities.

-The capacity to reach these goals is found within the Texas OneGulf Network of Experts (TONE), a body of 160+ experts (Appendix A) capable of undertaking the research and actions necessary to achieve the goals and vision in this plan.
+The capacity to reach these goals is found within the Texas OneGulf Network of Experts (TONE), a body of 150+ experts (Appendix A) capable of undertaking the research and actions necessary to achieve the goals and vision in this plan.
 Texas OneGulf is working to improve the ability of decision-makers to implement science-driven solutions by fostering collaboration, encouraging communication/engagement across our entire stakeholder group, building strong data management capabilities, and supporting the development of a baseline and long-term monitoring strategy.
 Ultimately, Texas OneGulf strives to support improved environmental and human health of the Gulf of Mexico region with relevant and timely scientific information and research for many generations to come.